 - 92% of those who want to return to a local church are not asking the church to change its theology, but to accept, welcome, and love them.

-The Church loves everyone and wants to welcome everyone into a saving relationship with Christ.
-However, the Church cannot condone sin.
-The Church recognizes that people are imperfect, and everyone sins.
-There are statistics, for example, that reveal that addiction to pornography is not uncommon in churches today.
-The unique situation with gay Christians, however, is present when gay Christians do not agree with the Church, and believe that same-gender attractions and committed, covenant relationships are not sinful.
-In other words, the Church will accept someone who sins, provided that the person agrees he is sinning.
-But the Church cannot accept someone who believes his relationship is not sinful, when the Church believes he is living in sin.
+In general, Christian churches want to welcome people into a saving relationship with Christ.
+However, the church leadership cannot condone sin.
+Churches recognize that people are imperfect, and everyone sins.
+There are statistics, for example, that reveal that addiction to pornography is prevalent in churches today.
+The unique situation with gay Christians, however, is present when gay Christians do not agree with the church and believe that same-gender attractions and committed, covenantal relationships are not sinful.
+In other words, the church will accept someone who sins, provided that the person agrees he is sinning.
+However, the church cannot accept someone who believes his relationship is not sinful when the church believes he is living in sin.

-Is a monogamous, permanent, Christ-centered, same-gender relationship blessed by God, or is it sinful?
+Can a monogamous, permanent, Christ-centered, same-gender relationship be blessed by God, or is it sinful?
 Our failure to agree on the answer to this question is the crux of this issue.

-There exists within the Scripture a great example of this unusual phenomenon.
-There was a very important issue that divided Christians in the New Testament, some of whom believed the act to be sinful, and some of whom believed it to be blessed by God.
-I will examine this closely.
+There exists within the Scripture an excellent example of this unusual phenomenon.
+There was a fundamental issue that divided Christians in the New Testament, some of whom believed the act was sinful, and some of whom believed that God blessed it.
+I will examine this carefully.

-As this issue is gaining attention in the Church, it is very important for the Church to understand the Scriptural basis held by those gay Christians who believe that Christ-centered, same-gender attractions and covenant, permanent relationships are blessed by God.
+As gay Christians and their Christian allies have become more outspoken, this issue is gaining attention.
+My goal is to present the scriptural basis held by those Christians who believe that Christ-centered, same-gender attractions and covenantal, permanent relationships are blessed by God.

-For those readers who believe that marriage is only appropriate between one man and one woman, I am not asking you to give up your view of marriage, or to change your theology.
-I only ask that the reader be willing to hear how and why we, some gay Christians, holding the Scripture as the absolute highest authority in our lives, honestly believe that God honors our lives, even within committed, same-gender relationships.
-I believe that God has equipped me to bear this burden of Scriptural proof within my community, as my partner and I are the only known gay Christians within my local church.
+For those readers who believe that marriage is only appropriate between one man and one woman, I am not asking you to give up your view of marriage or to change your theology.
+I only ask that the reader be willing to hear on what basis some Christians, holding the Scripture as the absolute highest authority in our lives, honestly believe that God blesses gay Christians, even those within committed, same-gender relationships.

-I believe that God blesses gay Christians and Christ-centered, same-gender relationships, and that these people should not be excluded from membership and ministry in the local church.
-Unless and until churches realize the possibility that this may be true, we will never be able to effectively minister the love of God and the gospel of Jesus Christ to this beautiful segment of God’s creation.
+Until churches realize the possibility that gay people can and should be included in the local church, even while gay, we will not be able to effectively minister the love of God and the gospel of Jesus Christ to this beautiful segment of God’s creation.

-For those who cannot consider homosexuality to be anything other than a sin against God’s design for humanity, I humbly request and thank you for hearing me out over the next 19 short chapters.
+For those who cannot consider homosexuality to be anything other than a sin against God’s design for humanity, I humbly request and thank you for hearing me out through the pages of this book.

 More people lay down, prone, on the floor, on their faces before God.
 Many were crying; some were laughing and jumping and praising God out loud.
 There was an atmosphere of worship in that room unlike anything I have ever experienced.
 I have seen the Lord give a word through tongues and interpretation countless times in my life.
 Until that day, I had never once seen it happen in song.

 The idea that homosexuality is a grave sin against God is seared, as with a hot iron, into the consciences of many Christians.
-However, recent scholarship has called the premise into question.
+However, the premise is not maintained under scrutiny of Scripture.
 If Christians re-examine their premise and remain certain that homosexuality is sin, as we are certain that adultery is sin, then traditionalist Christians will proceed with that view and continue to reject gay Christians in our churches.
-But if new information suggests that the Bible actually condemns molestation and abuse, rather than homosexuality, and that “one man, one woman” has godly exceptions in Scripture and today, then we must reconsider the Church’s long standing rejection of gay Christians.
+Let us agree to re-examine the issue over the next few chapters.

 Neither side, the traditionalists nor gay Christians, condones or promotes sin.
-Holding to the Scripture as the highest authority in my life, I will present my case here, that God is not dishonored, but rather, He is pleased and honored by gay Christians and permanent, loving, monogamous, Christ-centered, same-gender relationships.
+I hold Scripture as the highest authority in my life.
+As Paul noted in I Corinthians 4:4, “My conscience is clear, but that does not make me innocent.
+It is the Lord Who judges me.”
+I recognize soberly that God judges me in all of my thoughts, attitudes, words, and actions, including everything written here.
+I do not take this matter lightly.
+Holding Scripture as the highest authority in my life, I will present my case, that God is not dishonored, but rather, He is pleased and honored by gay Christians and permanent, loving, monogamous, Christ-centered, same-gender relationships.